kaiserbergin/NBomber.Website/src/docs/docs/nbomber-cluster.md

 ]
 ```

-All cluster participants should have the same ClusterId.
-This way, they will see each other.
+All cluster participants should have the same ClusterId because, it will allow them to see each other.

 ```json
 "ClusterId": "my_test_cluster",